 Pain can impact how your pet feels from day to day.
 One thing people see as their dogs age is a loss of confidence, partially from their inability to move like they used to.
 You may see an immediate change in your aging dog's attitude when you incorporate an underwater treadmill into their arthritis treatment, especially if they were a very active dog prior to aging and losing much of their capabilities to move.

 Overall, the benefits of underwater therapy could potentially help your family friend and might even lengthen their life.
 Oxford County Veterinary Rehabilitation and Fitness has an underwater treadmill in order to help our patients lead happy and healthy lives.
 If you think aquatic therapy may help your dog, we encourage you to ask us about using an underwater treadmill!

 What does treatment cost?

 Some conditions take more time to treat than others.
-Your veterinarian will determine what’s appropriate for your pet.
-You can buy single sessions or save on packages of three or six.
+Your CCRP will determine what’s appropriate for your pet.
+You can buy single sessions or save on packages of five or ten.
 The cost reflects the time it takes to input the appropriate protocol, administer therapy, and evaluate progress.
 But the resulting improvement in comfort and quality of life?
 Well, that’s priceless.